MiniEggz/prefect2.0-basics/README.md

 After creating a work queue, create an agent to poll this work queue and run the deployments called:

 ```
-prefect agent start {work-queue-id}
+$ prefect agent start {work-queue-id}
 ```

 where {work-queue-id} can be found in the listing of work queues.

 <br>

 In the Prefect 2.0 UI, there is a chance add tags to both deployments and work queues, as well as add deployments straight into work queues.
-This allows agents polling that work queue to execute any of its deployments, when a request is sent by the user.
+This allows agents polling that work queue to execute any of its deployments, when a request is sent by the user or a deployment is scheduled.

 <br>